datarobot/airflow-provider-datarobot/docs/examples/deployment_prediction_generation.md

 6. Make predictions using the deployed model
 7. Wait for the predictions to be finish scoring

-## Result (TBD)
+## Result

-The result of this DAG is the user will have a new deployment created from a registered model and test making predictions from the new deployment.
+You now have a new deployment created from a registered model and test making predictions from the new deployment.

 ## Troubleshooting